Natural Medicine for

 Conveniently prevent and treat the early symptoms of colds and flu with easy-to-make home remedies—crafted from ingredients readily available in your pantry or supermarket.

-The signs of cold and flu can look similar, but in fact, they differ.
-Cold symptoms start slowly and get worse over time.
-Influenza symptoms appear more rapidly and are more severe.
-Check the lists below to give you an idea of what you may be dealing with.
-It is wise to see a health professional for a proper diagnosis.
-These checklists are a guide only.
+The symptoms of cold and flu can seem similar, but they are actually different.
+Cold symptoms develop gradually and worsen over time, while flu symptoms appear more quickly and are more severe.
+Please refer to the lists below for an idea of what you might be experiencing.
+It is important to consult a healthcare professional for an accurate diagnosis.
+These checklists are for guidance purposes only.

 Cold Symptoms Checklist